-Launched in April 2020, PERIPrem (Perinatal Excellence to Reduce Injury in Premature Birth) is a perinatal care bundle to improve the outcomes for premature babies across the West and South West regions.
-The bundle consists of a number of interventions that will demonstrate a significant impact on brain injury and mortality rates amongst babies born prematurely.
+Launched in April 2020, PERIPrem (Perinatal Excellence to Reduce Injury in Premature Birth) is a perinatal care bundle to improve the outcomes for premature babies across the West and South West AHSN regions.
+The bundle consists of eleven interventions that demonstrate a significant impact on brain injury and mortality rates amongst babies born prematurely.

 PERIPrem is not just about implementing a care bundle.
 It is about forging a new way of working, where clinicians from obstetrics, midwifery and neonatal join together to drive forward and revolutionise care for pre term babies.
-Read more here
+Read more about the project.

 Resources to implement PERIPrem

-Our Resources page contains all of the current tools and documents that will support you as a clinical team on your PERIPrem journeys.
+Our resources page contains all of the current clinical tools and documents that will support teams on a PERIPrem journey.
 This includes a number of documents in both English and other languages that are designed to help inform and fully involve parents in the care of their preterm baby.

-Our News and new materials page contains the latest new resources, public videos and playlists of key videos.
+Our useful materials page contains general resources and playlists of key videos.